icewolfz/jiMUD/docs/codeeditor.designer.md

   - `Random` the random chance the object will be added, 0 to 100, 0/100 always
   - `Unique` Only one should ever exist
   - `Action` an action to do with the item
+  - `Arguments` Allows passing arguments when object is created, should be in data format meaning strings should be enclosed in "" e.g. "string", 1, 1.0, **money types and gem types do not support arguments, must use pile of coins or gem instead**
 - `...` open monster editor to allow more fine control of different monster properties see [Monster wizard](codeeditor.md#newmonster) for details
   - `Notes` optional notes about the monster, included in the header comments when code generated